rafjagger/pd-touch/README.md

 # pd-touch
-puredata and touch-osc interface was made to automate audio- spatialization with panoramix (ircam).
+puredata and touch-osc interface was made to automate audio-spatialization with panoramix (ircam).

 In Touch-OSC you'll see 4 Banks each with 4 Units.
 Every unit remotes azimuth and distance for a channel in panoramix.